KushMarvania/ImageUpscaling_Python/README.md

 # ToDo
 1. Trained ‘.H5’ model is already available in the ‘model’ folder.
 In case a custom model or custom dataset is needed for training then main.py is the file to refer.
-2. Link to the dataset we prepared for this model : <a href="https://www.dropbox.com/s/0kw3whv4tw58szf/Focus%20-%20Dataset.rar?dl=0" "style=text-decoration:none;">click here</a>
+2. Link to the dataset we prepared for this model : <a href="https://www.dropbox.com/s/0kw3whv4tw58szf/Focus%20-%20Dataset.rar?dl=0">click here</a>
 3. Front is available in HTML, CSS & JavaScript with all the required assets.
 This can be integrated using Flask which we preferred.
 If React is a requirement for the project then the model should be converted in ‘.json’ format and front-end accordingly.
 Therefore, simple HTML files are attached which can be reviewed in the browser.

 # Snaps